“There’s no ‘I’ in team.”

 “We’re only as strong as our weakest length.”

 Tired of lame teamwork clichés?
 Most people can’t stand them – including your employees!
-But the simple fact is, teamwork is essential in an office environment.
-Encouraging individual employees to work as a unit has a number of benefits:
+But, the simple fact is, teamwork is essential in an office environment.
+Encouraging individual employees to work as a unit has a number of benefits.
+Consider these ideas to promote teamwork.

 - Teamwork boosts morale and productivity.
 “Esprit de corps” can motivate employees to work harder so that they meet the group’s expectations.